blackcloudai/claudr/ReadME.md

 ### Roadmap

-Outline future plans for additional language support and features
+Future plans for additional language support and features

 ### Contributing

-Contributions are welcome!
-Whether it's adding new language support, extending AWS service coverage, or improving the core functionality, please read our contributing guidelines to get involved.
+Contributions are welcome when the project is out of development stage.
+The project is currently in development stage.

 ### License